linkedin/dustjs/docs/api.md

 A pure JavaScript library, Dust is runs in both browser-side and server-side environments.
-Dust templates are precompiled and then loaded where they are needed along with the `dust.js` runtime library.
+Dust templates are compiled and then loaded where they are needed along with the runtime library.
 The library doesn't make any assumptions about how templates are loaded; you are free to integrate templating into your environment as you see fit.

 ### Installation